XuYunqiu/scribbleRGB-DSOD/README.md

 # Scribble RGB-D SOD
-Dataset, code and result repository for our paper:
+This repository includes datasets, code and results for our paper:

 Weakly Supervised RGB-D Salient Object Detection with Prediction Consistency Training and Active Scribble Boosting, TIP'22